ejime7/ej-azure-devops/README.md

  ssh-keygen -t rsa
  cat /home/user/.ssh/id_rsa.pub

- >Copy that ssh key into your Github account ( Settings,
+ >Copy that ssh key into your Github account ( Settings, SSH and GPG Keys, New SSH Key ) Add a Tittle
+  Key Type ( Authentication Key )
+  Key ( will be the one that you copy from the Azure Cloud Shell using the cat command )